William Sanders Scarborough: Wilberforce University

 Scarborough became a professor in the classical department at Wilberforce University in Wilberforce, Ohio, in 1877.
-He married the white divorcée Bierce, who had been a missionary in 1881 and also became a teacher at Wilberforce.
+He married the white divorcée Sarah Cordelia Bierce, who had been a missionary in 1881 and also became a teacher at Wilberforce.
 Professor Scarborough published a popular Classical Greek textbook, First Lessons in Greek, in 1881 and became the first postmaster in Wilberforce in the same year.
 A second book, Birds of Aristophanes, followed in 1886.

 Despite his prominence as a scholar, Scarborough suffered the effects of racial discrimination throughout his career.
 In 1909 when he had just become the president of Wilberforce, he was prohibited from attending an American Philological Association meeting in Baltimore, Maryland, because the hotel refused to serve dinner if he was present, and they were threatening to sue for breach of contract if the Association canceled the Conference.
 The paper that he was due to read at the conference was read by someone else.
 However, in 1892, Scarborough gave a lecture on Plato at the University of Virginia in a room hung with pictures of Jefferson Davis and other confederate leaders and where no other African Americans were allowed except as servants.

 In 1908, Scarborough was appointed President of Wilberforce University, serving in that position until 1920.
 Wilberforce University was the third oldest African American college and Scarborough was considered one of the leading African American scholars.
 As such, he published a number of papers on Negro education, as well as his works on classical languages.